bespoken/bespoken-docs/faq/README.md

 ### Can I simulate load on my IVR with the Bespoken dashboard?

 Bespoken offers Load Testing for IVR, which can help verify that your system is prepared for high-traffic events.
 While we use functional tests created in the Dashboard for load testing, the actual load testing process is not run within the Dashboard and requires assistance from a Bespoken SME.
-Contact us at [contact@bespoken.io](mailto:contact@bespoken.io) for more information about Load Testing.
+Contact us at [contact@bespoken.ai](mailto:contact@bespoken.ai) for more information about Load Testing.

 ## Webchat